Remarks on classical number theoretic aspects of Milnor-Witt K-theory: Preliminaries

-Here $\sigma$ is the signature homomorphism with respect to the standard ordering on $\R$.
-We can think of the composite homomorphism \eqref{diag:isos} as a ``$\Z$-valued Hilbert symbol'' extending the classical $\Z/2$-valued Hilbert symbol on $\R$.
+\begin{remark} In the case of finite places and $n=2$, the isomorphisms appearing in \Cref{prop:K2MW(Fv)} are given by the classical local Hilbert symbols $(-,-)_v$ \cite[V §3]{Neukirch}.
+On the other hand, if $v\in\Pl_\infty^{\rmr}$, we can think of the signature map $\rmK_2^\MW(\R)\to\Z$ as a ``$\Z$-valued Hilbert symbol'' extending the classical $\Z/2$-valued Hilbert symbol on $\R$.
 We will return to this point of view in \Cref{section:Hilbert}. \end{remark}